NVIDIA/NeMo/README.md

 ##### 5.11.1.1.
 Common
 <a id="markdown-common" name="common"></a>
-To specify the configuration for adapter learning or IA3 learning, use all the `run` parameters to define the job specific config:
+To specify the configuration for adapter learning (or IA3 learning), use all the `run` parameters to define the job specific config:
 ```yaml
 run: